aunnnn/CreativeSwift/README.md

 # CreativeSwift
-Creative coding for iOS written in Swift.
+Creative coding for iOS written in Swift, inspired by Processing.

+*NOTE: This framework is under development, currently it can be used for fun and quick prototyping.*

 ## Quick Start
 Only two things to get started: Sketchable and CanvasViewController.